Dueel/Tracker-Lite/README.md

 - Add API Abuse (Mutiple API Keys)
 - Discord Bot Intergration
 - Fix +NaN when adding a new Players Fresh Data
-- Add more checks to make sure UUIDs/API Keys are vaild
+- Add more checks to make sure UUIDs/API Key(s) are vaild